microsoft/aksworkshop/_entries/01-05 challenges.md

 You are expected to at least complete the **Getting up and running** section.
 This involves setting up a Kubernetes cluster, deploying the application containers from Docker Hub, setting up monitoring and scaling your application.

-### DevOps tasks
+### DevSecOps tasks

-Once you're done with the above, next would be to include some DevOps. **Complete as many tasks as you can**.
+Once you're done with the above, next would be to include some DevSecOps. **Complete as many tasks as you can**.
 You'll be setting up a Continuous Integration and Continuous Delivery pipeline for your application and then using Helm to deploy it.
+You will also see how you can scan your images for security issues.

 ### Advanced cluster tasks